Christianity: Demographics

 In most countries in the developed world, church attendance among people who continue to identify themselves as Christians has been falling over the last few decades.
 Some sources view this as part of a drift away from traditional membership institutions, while others link it to signs of a decline in belief in the importance of religion in general.
 Europe's Christian population, though in decline, still constitutes the largest geographical component of the religion.
 According to data from the 2012 European Social Survey, around a third of European Christians say they attend services once a month or more.
 Conversely, according to the World Values Survey, about more than two-thirds of Latin American Christians, and about 90% of African Christians (in Ghana, Nigeria, Rwanda, South Africa and Zimbabwe) said they attended church regularly.
 According to a 2018 study by the Pew Research Center, Christians in Africa and Latin America and the United States have high levels of commitment to their faith.

 Christianity, in one form or another, is the sole state religion of the following nations: Argentina (Catholic), Costa Rica (Catholic), the Kingdom of Denmark (Lutheran), England (Anglican), Greece (Greek Orthodox), Iceland (Lutheran), Liechtenstein (Catholic), Malta (Catholic), Monaco (Catholic), Norway (Lutheran), Samoa, Tonga (Methodist), Tuvalu (Reformed), and Vatican City (Catholic).

 There are numerous other countries, such as Cyprus, which although do not have an established church, still give official recognition and support to a specific Christian denomination.

 Churches and denominations

-Christianity can be taxonomically divided into six main groups: Roman Catholicism, Protestantism, Oriental Orthodoxy, Eastern Orthodoxy, the Church of the East, and Restorationism.
+Christianity can be taxonomically divided into three main groups: Catholicism, Protestantism, Eastern Orthodoxy while other groups include Oriental Orthodoxy, Restorationism and Church of the East.
 A broader distinction that is sometimes drawn is between Eastern Christianity and Western Christianity, which has its origins in the East–West Schism (Great Schism) of the 11th century.
-Recently, neither Western or Eastern World Christianity has also stood out, for example, in African-initiated churches.
+Recently, neither Western nor Eastern World Christianity has also stood out, for example, in African-initiated churches.
 However, there are other present and historical Christian groups that do not fit neatly into one of these primary categories.

 There is a diversity of doctrines and liturgical practices among groups calling themselves Christian.
 These groups may vary ecclesiologically in their views on a classification of Christian denominations.
-The Nicene Creed (325), however, is typically accepted as authoritative by most Christians, including the Catholic, Eastern Orthodox, Oriental Orthodox, and major Protestant (such as Lutheran and Anglican) denominations.
+The Nicene Creed (325), however, is typically accepted as authoritative by most Christians, including the Catholic, Eastern Orthodox, Oriental Orthodox, and major Protestant, such as Lutheran and Anglican denominations.